last revised 19/08/2010

 If GENTRA is not active at the time the first spray-head object is created, it will be automatically turned on, with all settings made for the spray model.
 Only the spray start- and end-times need be set for a transient case, should the spray not be active all the time.

-If GENTRA is already turned on, it will be assumed that all settings as correct, and no default settings will be made.
+If GENTRA is already turned on, it will be assumed that all settings are correct, and no default settings will be made.

 The settings made for GENTRA are: